taufiqpsumarna/proshop_mern_dockerized/README.md

     #HTTPS Access End
     ...
     ```
+    - Dry run certificate request ``` docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ --dry-run -d {domain} ``` replace with your own domain and you should get a success message like "The dry run was successful".

-    - Then run command for request new certificate``` docker compose run --rm  certonly --webroot --webroot-path=/var/www/certbot --email {email} --agree-tos --no-eff-email -d {domain} ``` replace with your own email and domain
+    - Then run command for request new certificate ``` docker compose run --rm certbot certonly --webroot --webroot-path=/var/www/certbot --email {email} --agree-tos --no-eff-email -d {domain} ``` replace with your own email and domain
     - After request new certificate we bring back HTTPS nginx config block in nginx/nginx.conf (Don't forget to change {domain} for nginx loading ssl certificates)

     ```